krosk/fastswitch-notes/notes/11-12_november.md

 ### 25/11
 **reimplementation**
-Done: suspend command, pre-suspend operations, post-suspend operations, helpers to save resume address and mrr
+Done: suspend command, pre-suspend operations, post-suspend operations, helpers to save resume address and mrr, suspend operation

 **silly bug of pointers**
 A curious situation: I have a struct defined like this: